Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Parametric Level-sets Enhanced To Improve Reconstruction

-Note there are six parameters in our model with each of the three matrices in the product affecting a shear transformation in a 2D plane within $\Rbb^3$.
-Similar to 2D case, $\Rmb_3$ creates anisotropy in $x,y,z$ and, assuming all three $\beta_i$ are finite, may be viewed as a Cholesky factor for a $3 \times 3$ symmetric positive definite (SPD) matrix $\Amb = \Rmb_3^T\Rmb_3$.
-We note that in the 3D PaLS model in \cite{est19}, the authors do modify the CSRBF formulation to use a matrix-based dilation in order to define ellipsoids.
-Unlike what we propose here their method uses a symmetric $3 \times 3$ parameterized by the six unique elements of such a structure.
-One of the advantages of our formulation is that $\Rmb_{3}^T\Rmb_3$ is always SPD whereas, in the 3D PaLS model in \cite{est19}, regularization is required to enforce this constraint.
+Note there are six parameters in our model, with each of the three matrices in the product affecting a shear transformation in a 2D plane within $\Rbb^3$.
+Similar to 2D case, $\Rmb_3$ creates anisotropy in $x,y,z$ and, assuming all three $\beta_i$ are finite, may be viewed as the Cholesky factor of the symmetric positive definite (SPD) matrix $\Amb = \Rmb_3^T\Rmb_3$.
+We note that in the 3D PaLS model in \cite{est19}, the authors modify the CSRBF formulation to use a matrix-based dilation to define ellipsoids.
+Unlike what we propose here, their method uses a symmetric $3 \times 3$ matrix, parameterized by the six unique elements of such a structure.
+One of the advantages of our formulation is that $\Rmb_{3}^T\Rmb_3$ is always SPD, whereas in the 3D PaLS model in \cite{est19} regularization is required to enforce this constraint.